aiven/aiven-docs/docs/tools/cli/service/database.md

 ### `avn service database-delete`

-Removes a specific database within an Aiven for PostgreSQL®, Aiven for MySQL or Aiven for InfluxDB® service.
+Removes a specific database within an Aiven for PostgreSQL® or Aiven for MySQL.

 | Parameter      | Information              |
 | -------------- | ------------------------ |